irfanhakim-as/homelab-wiki/topics/esxi.md

 ## Custom ISO

 > [!NOTE]
-> This is only required if you require additional drivers for your hardware, which would be the case for the _recommended_ [Hardware Specification](../courses/hardware.md#hardware-specification).
+> This is only required if you require additional drivers for your hardware, which would be the case for the _recommended_ [hardware specification](../courses/hardware.md#primary-server).

 > [!NOTE]
 > This part of the guide requires using a Windows machine, or a Linux machine with PowerShell installed.